Coastal Infrastructure Accounting

 3.5.1 Sea Level Rise Resilience

-"changes at the edges of the realms and associated transition areas, particularly between the marine and terrestrial realms, are likely to occur, for example, through coastal erosion, sediment deposition and aggradation and sea level rise"[58]
+Climate change affects the required performance and expected service life of coastal infrastructure.
+The SEEA EA recognizes that "changes at the edges of the realms and associated transition areas, particularly between the marine and terrestrial realms, are likely to occur, for example, through coastal erosion, sediment deposition and aggradation and sea level rise."[54]

 Infrastructure accounting should address:

-Asset life reappraisal -- existing infrastructure may face shortened useful lives if design standards are exceeded by changed conditions.
-Downward reappraisal of remaining service potential should be recorded in the other changes in volume account[60].
+Asset life reappraisal—existing infrastructure may face shortened useful lives if design standards are exceeded by changed conditions.
+Downward reappraisal of remaining service potential should be recorded in the other changes in volume account.[56]

 3.5.2 Adaptation Investment Tracking